Not everyone is suited to this breed.

 David

-Frei who was the announcer on the Westminster Dog show
+Frei who was the announcer on the televised Westminster Dog show

 Feb